thomykay/dhbw-projectmanagement1/lesson 206 - sprint review, retrospective/lesson 206 - slides.md

    1. [Speedboat retrospective](https://www.agilealliance.org/how-to-improve-the-speedboat-retrospective/)
    2. [Start, Stop and Continue Retrospective](https://www.mountaingoatsoftware.com/blog/a-simple-way-to-run-a-sprint-retrospective)
    3. [KALM – Keep, Add, More, Less](https://www.funretrospectives.com/kalm-keep-add-more-less/)
-3. (Use our worksheet, if you like)
+3. (Use the templates on our worksheet, if you like)

 ---